alphagov/govuk-import-export-prototype/guide/import-goods-outside-eu/overview.markdown

 - non-EU country
 - non-EU country via another EU country, if there’s still duty to be paid on them

-^You can use an agent or freight forwarder to make a declaration for you.^

 ##Exceptions

 You must submit an import declaration when you import goods from any of the following special territories: